 In 2020, the Bank also granted an unsecured, interest-bearing loan amounting to P140,000,000 for a term of one year to another related party.
 The loan bears an annual interest of 6.75%.
+This was fully paid in 2021.

 The mentioned loans to related parties were substantially the same terms as loans granted to other individuals and businesses of comparable risks.
-The outstanding balance of the loans are presented as part of Loans and Receivables account in the statements of financial position.
+The outstanding balance of the loans are presented as part of Loans and Receivables account in the statements of financial position [see Notes 10 and 29(g)].